Sprucely title background

 1) Login to Sprucely.io - Open a browser and surf to www.sprucely.io.
 If you have not yet done so, go ahead and login.

-3) Select and share - Click the checkbox for the dashboard you would like to share at the far right end of the row.
+3) Select and share - Click the checkbox for the dashboard you want to share.
+It is at the far right end of the row.
 Now, the Share button in the action toolbar will become enabled and should indicate Share (1).
 Click the button to proceed.

 Share Sprucely.io dashboards by selecting them from the list and then choose the Share dashboards option

-4) Select recipients - After the dashboard selection list (it should already have your dashboard pre-selected from the previous step), you will find the submit message form.
+4) Select recipients - Your dashboard should be pre-selected from the previous step.
+Find the submit message form after the selection list.
 Find the E-mails field and enter at least one e-mail address you would like to send the dashboard to.
-Optionally, you may also enter a custom message for your receipient(s).
+Optionally, you may also enter a custom message for your recipient(s).

-Sprucely.io allow you to easily share dashboards with your audience, or to integrate it into your systems and services
+Sprucely.io allows you to easily share dashboards with your audience, or to integrate it into your systems and services

 5) Send - Click on the Send button and Sprucely.io will take care of the rest!